 - Fresh yeast comes in foil-wrapped cakes.
-It is the purest for of yeast and has the highest amount of living cells.
+It is the purest form of yeast and has the highest amount of living cells.
 It lasts for 2 weeks in the refrigerator.
 However, this type is not widely available in grocery stores.

 - Active Dry Yeast is the most commonly used yeast.
 It’s activated by adding the yeast to warm water.
 It comes it 1/4 ounce packs of three and 4-ounce jars.
 I use this type of yeast and store it in the refrigerator.

-- Rapid-rise yeast is activates faster than Active Dry.
+- Rapid-rise yeast is activated faster than Active Dry.
 You can add it directly to the flour.
-Once liquid is added to the recipe, the yeast activates and becomes active.
+Once the liquid is added to the recipe, the yeast activates and becomes active.
 The debate is since flavors develop when yeast acts slowly (like Active Dry) if rapid-rise yeast is worth the pay-off of flavor versus time.
 However, if your recipe has a lot of butter in it, you may not notice the difference in flavor.

 Now, as with any baking, you want to measure precisely.
 I find this to be even more true when baking with yeast.
 Yeast can be persnickety to work with, but never fear, I’ve got some winning tips for you that will make baking with yeast easier!

-- Use a thermometer to measure the temperature of water before you add the yeast.
+- Use a thermometer to measure the temperature of the water before you add the yeast.
 It should be between 120-130 degrees.
 Some rapid rise yeast requires a temperature of 110- 120 degrees.
 Be sure to read the directions for use on your package of yeast.

 - Correctly measure your flour.
 How do you measure flour?
 To correctly measure flour, first, sift the flour.
 Then use a spoon to lightly scoop flour out of its container into a measuring cup.
 Continue to fill the cup until it’s over-flowing.
 Use the back of a butter knife to level the flour.
 Scooping the cup measure into the flour to fill can result in up to 25% more flour than lightly spooning flour into the measuring cup.